Neoprene Cork Gasket

 - Resistance to weathering

-Along with Neoprene Bonded, there are other different grades of cork used to manufacture gaskets for use within many industries each with their own unique characteristics, depending upon the material it is blended.
+Along with Neoprene Bonded, there are other different grades of cork used to manufacture gaskets for use within many industries each with its own unique characteristics, depending upon the material it is blended.
 Grades of cork include Natural, Resin Bonded, Nitrile Bonded, and Synthetic Bonded

 Natural Cork – consists of grains of cork with no other added chemicals other than a liquid binder known as ‘agglomeration’ to adhere the particles together.
 Natural Cork is relatively cheap compared to sponge and rubber and is used as a simple coaster, air/dust/water seals, in thermal insulation, acoustic, and anti-vibration applications.

-Resin bonded cork – this is a lightweight, flexible cork, produced using cork granules bound together using a synthetic resin.
+Resin-bonded cork – this is a lightweight, flexible cork, produced using cork granules bound together using a synthetic resin.
 This grade of cork is resilient to certain acids and is often used in water retaining applications.

 Nitrile bonded cork – this material is still manufactured using a combination of cork and nitrile rubber granules, giving a speckled appearance.
-Gaskets made from this material can be used where oil and fuel resistance is required, or where high temperature resistance is required, industries include automotive and general engineering.
+Gaskets made from this material can be used where oil and fuel resistance is required, or where high-temperature resistance is required, industries include automotive and general engineering.